To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 In order to prevent the misinterpretation of special characters such as a space, bracket (< and >), or % in the URL (which stands for Uniform Resource Locator – it is the address you see in your browser’s address bar indicating the location of the website you are visiting), browsers parse certain special characters using URL escape characters.

 In this case, if you’re needing to update a URL escape character, it will be a pain in the butt to have to open a dozen files individually and make the change.
-In comes our Find & Replace software.
-Why pay $100 for Homesite (the only other software that does reliable mass find and replace for HTML or CSS documents), when you can use our Find & Replace software for free (as shareware).
+In comes FAR Find & Replace software.
+Why pay $100 for Homesite (the only other software that does reliable mass find and replace for HTML or CSS documents), when you can use opensource FAR for free?

-It’s powerful and efficient, and compatible with Windows /95 - Vista operating systems.
+It’s powerful and efficient, and compatible with Windows operating systems.
 It works with all documents, not just web page files.
 With it, you can change or update multiple web pages/files at once, including multiple instances of URL escape characters.

-What You See is What You Get (WYSIWYG) HTML Editor
+What You See Is What You Get (WYSIWYG) HTML Editor

-If you’d like to take the hassle out of hand-coding your escape characters, you can use our HTML Editor to make the job easy for you.
-No technical knowledge required – what you see is what you get.
-In other words, if you’re familiar with using Word Processing software, you should have no problem using our HTML Editor to easily create web documents and web pages.
+If you’d like to take the hassle out of hand-coding your escape characters, checkout the free open source editor BlueGriffon HTML Editor.
+No technical knowledge required – what you see is what you get (WYSIWYG).
+In other words, if you’re familiar with using Word Processing software, you should have no problem using BlueGriffon to easily create web documents and web pages.

 Common URL Escape Characters

 |Table of URL Escape Characters|

 Good Coding Practice

 It is good coding practice to avoid the need for URL escape characters.
 As a rule of thumb, avoid using the special characters above when formulating a URI string (filename), and I recommend using the hyphen (-) instead of the underscore (_) (as all search engines recognize the hyphen as a space separator, but the same is not true for the underscore.

-Looking for HTML (XHTML) Escape Characters?
+Looking For HTML (XHTML) Escape Characters?